Understanding Ecommerce Fulfillment from an Operational Lens

 Any successful business has the basic elements like strategy, planning, and all other resource utilization on point and always on time.
 With the ever-growing online businesses, e-commerce is expanding too.
 Therefore, the most significant element for e-commerce success is fulfillment.
 If your customers are not satisfied, you are doomed to lose the potential market.

-The element of your eCommerce operation that involves taking the order, packing the order and then delivers your products to clients is called eCommerce fulfillment.
+The element of your eCommerce operation that involves taking the order, packing the order, and then delivering your products to clients is called eCommerce fulfillment.
 Several things go into your e-fulfillment procedures.
 And eCommerce fulfillment is the process of getting products into fulfillment center shelves.
 Order fulfillment includes picking and packing orders.
 Your third-party logistics operations include shipping timings and techniques.

 For the fact: If they have a bad delivery experience, 38% of buyers will never shop with that retailer again.

-B2B Fulfillment is from DC / Warehouse to Retail or Store
+B2B Fulfillment – From DC/Warehouse to Retail or Store?

 B2B orders are substantially higher in quantity and more frequent based on the stocking & replenishing strategy.
 Your B2B customers will frequently order only once every few months, but the order quantity will be significantly bigger.
 While B2C orders typically contain fewer things, but they are delivered directly to various residential addresses.